Wednesday, 25 October 2017

 1. Book train tickets as far in advance as possible.
 You can book Eurostar tickets up to six months in advance, and here’s a guide to other countries.
 If you can, book on the day the reservations open to get the best price.
 Often an upgrade to Premier Class at the very early stage is just a few Euros and well worth doing.

 2. Check the hotel you want to stay at, if you’re staying at a hotel, that is, for any offers on their website.
 I’ve booked at places before and had to remind them that actually they’re offering 3 for 2, or another type of offer.
 It always pays to check – it may make that hotel you really like the look of affordable.
 And they may not give you an offer automatically.

 3. If you’re visiting Paris, buy a Carnet of Metro tickets.
-The Paris Metro is excellent and far, far cheaper than taxis.
+The Paris Metro is excellent and far, far cheaper than taxis and, unfortunately, Uber particularly in the evening.
 Use Google Maps to tell you how to get to your destination including Metro stops and click through maps.